 - Cost Volume (Volume 3).
 The Phase I Base amount must not exceed \$140,000 and the Phase I Option amount must not exceed \$100,000.
 Costs for the Base and Option must be separated and clearly identified on the Proposal Cover Sheet (Volume 1) and in Volume 3. - Period of Performance.
 The Phase I Base Period of Performance must be exactly six (6) months and the Phase I Option Period of Performance must be exactly six (6) months. - Company Commercialization Report (Volume 4).
-As specified in DoD SBIR/STTR Program BAA section 5.4(e). - Supporting Documents (Volume 5).
+Volume 4 is not available for the 20.2 BAA.
+Please refer to the DoD SBIR/STTR BAA section 5.4(e) for further information. - Supporting Documents (Volume 5).
 The optional Volume 5 is provided for small businesses to submit additional documentation to support the Technical Proposal (Volume 2) and the Cost Volume (Volume 3).
 Volume 5 is available for use when submitting Phase I and Phase II proposals.
-A template for Volume 5 is available on https://navysbir.com/links_forms.htm.
+A template for Volume 5 is available on https://navysbir.com/links\forms.htm.
 DON will not be using any of the information in Volume 5 during the evaluation.